tlgs/blog/content/2021-03-20_hello-world.md

 </div>

-While I'm sure you can infer something about my taste from this list, I think some versions are undeniably more beautiful than others — If you take a look at Java and say "Hmmmm, that's one crispy Hello, World!", I'd argue you should re-evaluate your
+While I'm sure you can infer something about my taste from this list, I think some versions are undeniably more beautiful than others:
+If you take a look at Java and say "Hmmmm, that's one crispy Hello, World!", I'd argue you should re-evaluate your
 [taste as a programmer](http://www.paulgraham.com/taste.html).